yeonsoochung/olist/README.md

 - MAX, SUM, AVERAGE, DISTINCTCOUNT
 - SUMX, AVERAGEX, RANKX, COUNTX
 - CALCULATE, ALL, RELATED, DIVIDE
 - A calculated column was created in the calendar table.
-I used this to filter out the last week of sales data because it only had a few data points, so, without this filter, the temporal line charts woult show a steep drop at the end.
+I used this to filter out the last week of sales data because it only had a few data points, so, without this filter, the temporal line charts would show a steep drop at the end.
 - DAX measures created are listed in the Measures table in the data schema image above.

 ## Tables